8 Ways To Update Old Content On Your Website

-Click on Your Links
+1. Click on Your Links

 It has probably been a while since you clicked on the links in your old post, and there are several reasons to do so now.
 First, you may find that some of them are no longer good and you need to find a replacement.
-Second, you may find that there is better information out there now that would benefit your article.
-Third, you can also use the success of your original post to request links and backlinks from reputable sources.
+You don’t readers to be disappointed if your article’s links take them to 404 pages, and that definitely doesn’t improve your credibility.

 Adding new links is also a great way to refresh your article and boost it in Google’s rankings.
 If you have new product offerings, including internal links to them can be another great way of updating your page and encouraging sales at the same time.

-Check for Errors
+2. Check for Errors

 After writing a piece of content, it’s best to step away for a few days or hours before reading it over.
 This can give a writer fresh eyes that are better at catching mistakes.
 Looking at your page again after a few weeks or months can be plenty of time to give you a new perspective and allow you to catch small mistakes you may have previously overlooked.
-Not only will fixing grammatical errors improve your company’s image, it will also give your page an updated status.
+Not only will fixing grammatical errors improve your company’s image, but it will also give your page an updated status.

-Add Some Images
+3. Add Some Images

 New images and videos are constantly being created and you may find something better than what you originally had in your post.
 An eye-catching picture can go a long way in attracting readers, so finding something relevant can bring in new viewers that had previously passed over your page.

-Update Your Keywords
+4. Update Your Keywords

 One of the best content marketing methods is to utilize keywords, but those can change over time.
-Readers may have been searching for “Queen Elizabeth’s teapot replica” in the early 2000’s, but an addition to the royal family may have prompted searchers to switch from looking for trinkets of the Mother Queen to those of Princess Kate.
+Readers may have been searching for “Queen Elizabeth’s teapot replica” in the early 2000s, but an addition to the royal family may have prompted searchers to switch from looking for trinkets of the Mother Queen to those of Princess Kate.
 By constantly checking your keyword research, you can make sure you are using the most recent terms and catch the eyes of as many viewers as possible.

 In addition to keywords and links, basic information in your post can also become dated, even if you were working toward an evergreen blog.
 A quick glance over your post should alert you to any details that are no longer relevant.
 This could include a change in outside information but also may be due to adjustments or advancements within your own company.
 Have you changed your product offerings or ordering system?
 If so, be sure your content reflects that information so you don’t confuse and lose customers.

-Add Attractive Details
+6. Add Attractive Details

 By doing a little bit of research, you may find that all of your posts about the latest styles of pencil boxes attract a lot of views, but those about erasers don’t.
 If this is the case, add some details about which stylish pencil boxes look best with which erasers.
 Use the details that bring readers to your site to attract them to other posts as well.

-Completely Change Focus
+7. Completely Change Focus

 Sometimes just adding a catchier heading that takes a different approach can be enough to bring new viewers in.
 Work with your content marketing agency to determine how your original post can be adjusted to fit a new focus.

-Add More Subsections
+8. Add More Subsections

-Sometimes new organization and a little more information is all you need to bring in thousands of viewers.
+Sometimes new organization and a little more information are all you need to bring in thousands of viewers.
 This can be easily accomplished by adding new subsections.
 If you have a hard time coming up with new facts or ideas, plug your topic into Google’s search engine.
 Check out the “people also ask” feature in the results.
 This can be a great place to find out what else people want to know about your topic.

 All of these are great tactics to use as you revamp your old content, but there are some things you should keep in mind.
-The experts at Search Engine Journal advise professionals to be aware of the following tips when reincarnating old content.
+The experts at Search Engine Journal advise professionals to be aware of the following tips when reincarnating old content:

 - Simplify your title tag: Some title tags are more clickable than others, and if yours is too congested, you are less likely to get clicks, no matter how awesome your updated content is.
 Fix this problem by updating the title tag to reflect what’s on the page and attract readers.